Paula Hawkins (politician)

-Paula Hawkins (née Fickes; January 24, 1927 – December 4, 2009) was an American politician from Florida.
-She is the only woman elected to the U.S. Senate from Florida.
-She was the second woman ever elected to the Senate from the American South.
-She was the first woman in the country to be elected to a full Senate term without having a close family member who previously served in major public office.
+Paula Hawkins (née Fickes; January 24, 1927 – December 4, 2009) was an American politician and community activist who represented the state of Florida in the United States Senate from 1981 to 1987.
+A member of the Republican Party, she was Florida's first female U.S. senator and the only woman to be elected to the U.S. Senate from Florida, as of 2025.
+She was the first woman elected to a full Senate term without having a close family member who previously served in major public office, and the second woman ever elected to the Senate from the American South.